redfellow/compact-messages--betterdiscord-theme/README.md

-# Compact middle column theme for BetterDiscord
+# Compact middle column theme for BandagedBD

 ### Compact theme on left.
 Regular Discord theme on the right.